chef/chef-web-docs/chef_master/source/resource_breakpoint.rst

 -----------------------------------------------------
 .. tag chef_shell_manage

-When chef-shell is configured to access a Chef Infra Server, chef-shell can list, show, search for and edit cookbooks, clients, nodes, roles, environments, and data bags.
+When chef-shell is configured to access a Chef Infra Server, chef-shell can list, show, search for and edit cookbooks, clients, nodes, roles, environments, policyfiles, and data bags.

 The syntax for managing objects on the Chef Infra Server is as follows: